Guides • Topics

 Need for independent technical opinion

-Courts, insurers, or opposing parties may require neutral technical conclusions supported by documented forensic methodology, which typically falls outside preservation-only scope.
+Courts, insurers, or opposing parties may require neutral technical conclusions supported by recorded forensic methodology, which typically falls outside preservation-only scope.

 When immediate forensic analysis may not be required

-Not every matter requires early forensic examination.
-In many situations, prompt preservation, documented handling, and stabilization of evidence sources are sufficient at the initial stage.
+Not every matter requires immediate forensic examination.
+In many situations, prompt preservation, recorded handling, and stabilization of evidence sources are sufficient at the initial stage.

-Effective early preservation helps ensure that reliable source material remains available if expert analysis later becomes necessary.
+Effective preservation at the outset helps ensure that reliable source material remains available if expert analysis later becomes necessary.

 Practical decision framework